QuantumSavory/QuantumClifford.jl/docs/src/manual.md

 # Clifford Operators

+The [`CliffordOperator`](@ref) structure represents a linear mapping between stabilizers (which should also preserve commutation relationships, but that is not checked at instantiation).
 A number of predefined Clifford operators are available.

 ```jldoctest
 julia> Hadamard